Jeanne d'Arc (video game): Reception

 Jeanne d'Arc received "generally favorable reviews" according to the review aggregation website Metacritic.
 IGN said, "Extremely deep gameplay.
 Balanced tactical strategy and fast paced action with rich game mechanics.
 An intriguing twist on a well known tale.
 These three statements only scratch the surface of the game."
 1UP.com said, "A gaggle of inferior strategy-RPG options sporting higher asking prices already litters the PSP's substandard role-playing pool, so this fully competent, polished game should be an instant no-brainer for fans of the genre."
 In Japan, Famitsu gave it a score of one ten, two eights, and one seven, for a total of 33 out of 40.

 Jeanne d'Arc sold approximately 45,387 copies during its first week of sale in Japan.
 The game was listed as the 190th-best-selling game in the country in 2006 by Famitsu with 68,013 copies sold by the end of the year.
 Jeanne d'Arc was re-released as part of Sony's "The Best" range of budget titles in Japan on July 5, 2007.
 The game has since become available as a downloadable title from the PlayStation Network in both Japan and North America.

 Jeanne d'Arc was listed by IGN as "Game of the Month" for August 2007.
 In 2011, the website also listed it at #21 among their top 25 best PSP games.
 GameTrailers made it a nominee for "Best PSP Game" despite not releasing a video review for it.
 They even said of it, "Passing this one up would be a true act of heresy."

+During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Jeanne d'Arc for "Handheld Game of the Year" and "Role-Playing Game of the Year", which was ultimately awarded to The Legend of Zelda: Phantom Hourglass and Mass Effect, respectively.